IDA-HumanCapital/fife/docs/user_guide.md

 	The maximum number of unique values for a feature of a numeric type to be considered categorical.
 Larger values may increase or decrease performance and/or increase run time.
 NUMERIC_SUFFIXES; default: `[]` (empty list); type: List of strings
 	Optional list of suffixes denoting that columns ending with such a suffix should be treated as numeric.
 Useful for flagging columns that have a numeric data type and fewer than MAX_NUM_CAT unique values.
 Column names with a categorical suffix and a numeric suffix will be identified as categorical.
+TIME_ID_AS_FEATURE; default: `true`; type: Boolean
+	Whether or not the time identifier will be included as a feature.

+Whether or not the time identifier will be included as a feature.

 ##### Training set